 But that’s the case in the Democratic Republic of the Congo (DRC), where a passport costs you the equivalent of $185 at an average income of only $65/month.
 Two readers of my website even commented that a DRC passport is now $250, making the Congolese passport one of the most expensive in the world for its citizens.

 The DRC is among the five poorest nations in the world.
 In 2021, nearly 64 % of Congolese, just under 60 million people, lived on less than $2.15 a day.
 Global Passport Fees 2023

 While Argentina, Vietnam, Belarus, China, India, Hong Kong, and Thailand charge citizens the lowest fees.

-People need passports, but at what costs?
+People need passports, but at what fees?
+Global Passport Fees 2023

 Should a passport office profit, and should your embassy charge you a higher fee abroad?